mandali-harish/sre_challenge_flaschenpost/question_3/README.md

 ### Overview
-A Python program to analyze a log file and summarize the results
+A Python program to analyze a log file and summarize the results.

 ### Requirements:
     - Python 3.x
-    - External Libraries: `tabulate` for output formatting, 'PyYAML' to load, parse, and write YAML
+    - External modules: `tabulate` for output formatting, 'PyYAML' to load, parse, and write YAML

+To install modules:
 ```
 pip install -r requirements.txt
 ```